-Intro: 00:00 From Spaugh Dameron Tenny, it's White Coat Wellness, a show for doctors who are ready to improve their financial wellness.
+Intro: 00:00 From Spaugh Dameron Tenny, it's Prosperous Doc, a show for doctors who are ready to improve their financial wellness.
 We know you work hard to help your patients, but you can't be at your best if you don't have your own finances in order.
-In White Coat Wellness, we highlight real life stories from physicians and dentists to educate, encourage, and inspire you to personal, professional, and financial wellness.
+In Prosperous Doc, we highlight real life stories from physicians and dentists to educate, encourage, and inspire you to personal, professional, and financial wellness.
 Now from Spaugh Dameron Tenny, please welcome your host Shane Tenny.

 Shane Tenny: 00:31 There approximately 870,000 active physicians in the United States today, and about 90% of those are white or Asian, but the trend may be shifting.
 Last year of the 22,000 medical school applicants that were accepted nearly 50% were from ethnic minority groups, so our topic today is diversity in medicine.
 We're joined by Dr. Narjust Duma.
 Dr Duma is a thoracic oncologist at the University of Wisconsin Carbone Cancer Center, and a Latina physician who completed medical school in the Dominican Republic.

 Shane Tenny: 01:07 Dr. Duma was the 2018 Resident of the Year by the National Hispanic Medical Association, and has started a Twitter community called #LatinasInMedicine, which has grown to over 1,300 followers in just the last five or six months.
 I'm really excited to have this conversation today because I think I'm going to learn a lot along with you, and I will say as we dive in here that in our prep for the podcast, Dr. Duma was kind enough to say that I should refer to her by her nickname, NJ, so that's what we'll do.
 NJ, thanks so much.
 Welcome to the Prosperous Doc Podcast.